lxsmnsyc/the-fighting-game/docs/cards/ability.md

 - Increase Critical every time AbilityCard is used.

-### With Dodge
+### With Evasion

-- Increase Dodge every time AbilityCard is used.
+- Increase Evasion every time AbilityCard is used.

 ### With Health